OSU-CS290-F17/final-project-team-pie-repository/README.md

 Originally, I intended to run the server side code on a Raspberry Pi 3, but as I lack a monitor and keyboard, I decided to simply host the server side code on my laptop.

+The website will be designed as follows:

+Main page: